-6.6 The data assimilation / chemistry modelling system
+6.6 The CAMS system

-6.6.1 Description
+6.6.1 CAMS overview and comparison with TM5-MP

-The retrieval of NO2 is based on two main a-priori pieces of information, namely the NO2 profile shape in the troposphere, and the column amount of NO2 in the stratosphere.
-The goal is to retrieve the best possible S5 NO2 satellite estimates on the global scale for both the NRT and Offline products, based on fully operational time-varying high-quality NO2 profile estimates.
+The retrieval of NO2 is based on two main a-priori pieces of information, namely the NO2 profile shape in the troposphere and in the stratosphere.
+The goal is to retrieve the best possible S5 tropospheric NO2 estimates on the global scale for both the NRT and Offline/reprocessed products, based on fully operational space and time collocated high-quality NO2 profile estimates.
 The Copernicus Atmosphere Monitoring Service (CAMS) global NO2 forecast product will be used as baseline to achieve this goal.
+For relevant documentation on CAMS, including descriptions of the chemistry modelling, data assimilation, and evaluation with independent measurements we refer to the CAMS website [ER11].
+The data, including 3D NO2 fields, can be obtained from the CAMS Data Store (CDS) at [ER12].

+Until recently the CAMS system did not include a modelling of stratospheric chemistry and the NO2 field above the tropopause could not be used for the retrievals.
 On 27 June 2023 the CAMS system received an upgrade to Cy48R1.
 This major upgrade introduced, among many other changes, a full stratospheric chemistry with the addition of 63 trace gas species [Huijnen et al., 2016].
 A preliminary evaluation of this upgrade with TROPOMI observations shows that this upgrade of the CAMS system simulates realistic distributions and seasonal changes of the stratospheric NO2 column [Eskes et al., 2023].
-The assimilation of S5P/TROPOMI NO2 in the CAMS real-time analysis system was activated on 13 October 2021 (with the upgrade to Cy47R3).
-At the time of writing the CAMS system is assimilating the tropospheric NO2 column (TROPOMI, GOME-2).
-With the inclusion of stratospheric chemistry in Cy48R1 the assimilating of the total NO2 column would be an attractive option to improve in particular the estimate of the stratospheric column and make this consistent with the satellite columns.
+Note that the CAMS system is currently assimilating the tropospheric NO2 columns from the TROPOMI and GOME-2 instruments (not the total column).
+It is important to realise that the measurements of Sentinel-5, including NO2 columns, will be assimilated by the CAMS system as soon as possible after launch.
+So there will be a two-way interaction between CAMS and the S5 retrieval.

-The operational retrievals of S5P/TROPOMI, are based on the TM5-MP chemistry-transport model, operated at KNMI.
-An offline reprocessing of NO2 data for GOME, SCIAMACHY, OMI, and GOME-2 was recently completed in the European QA4ECV project based on the same system [Boersma et al., 2018].
-The TM5-MP chemistry-transport model is used in these products to assimilate the NO2 data and to produce stratospheric NO2 column forecasts at 1 degree resolution, consistent with the satellite observations, as well as to produce space-time collocated tropospheric profiles of NO2 used as a-priori for the tropospheric column.
+The operational retrievals of S5P/TROPOMI are based on the TM5-MP chemistry-transport model, operated at KNMI.
+An offline reprocessing of NO_2 data for GOME, SCIAMACHY, OMI, and GOME-2 was recently completed in the European QA4ECV project based on the same system [Boersma et al., 2018].
+The TM5-MP chemistry-transport model is used in these products to assimilate the NO_2 data and to produce stratospheric NO_2 column forecasts at 1 degree resolution, consistent with the satellite observations, as well as to produce space-time collocated tropospheric profiles of NO_2 used as a-priori for the tropospheric column.